-This Source Guide is the USAF single authoritative compilation of algorithms and EFs for transitory sources.
+This Source Guide is the USAF single authoritative compilation of algorithms and EFs for stationary sources.
 No other algorithms or EFs shall be used unless mandated by a legally inferable regulatory requirement (e.g., permit stipulates) or approved by AFCEC/CZTQ on a case-by-case basis.
 Algorithms and EFs used by the USAF are generally from the Compilation of Air Pollutant Emission Factors (AP-42) and WebFIRE (EPA's online EF database).
 However, data in AP-42 is often obsolete due to equipment updates that occur more frequently than EF research and WebFIRE is known to contain errors and conflicting data.
-Additionally, EFs for Air Force-unique circumstances and sources have been developed by the USAF and are only available in either this Guide, the Air Emissions Guide for Air Force Stationary Sources, or the Air Emissions Guide for Air Force Mobile Sources.
-Therefore, the only algorithms and EFs authorized for use in estimating USAF emissions are those maintained within this and other official USAF source guides, unless a specific temporary exemption is approved by AFCEC/CZTQ.
+Additionally, EFs for Air Force-unique circumstances and sources have been developed by the USAF and are only available in this Source Guide.
+Therefore, the only algorithms and EFs authorized for use in estimating USAF air emissions are those maintained within this and other official USAF source guides, unless a specific temporary exemption is approved by AFCEC/CZTQ.

 APIMS is the Air Force-approved information system for air quality, which provides a standardized, integrated tool and methodology to track, manage, and report all data related to the Air Quality Program.
-In accordance with AFI 32-7040, APIMS is mandated for use in air quality permit management, air emission inventory, vehicle inspection & maintenance certification, and air emissions reporting.
+In accordance with AFMAN 32-7002, APIMS is mandated for use in air quality permit management, air emission inventory, vehicle inspection & maintenance certification, and air emissions reporting.
 The Installation/Base Civil Engineer - Environmental Element must ensure the air quality compliance and resource management data are accurately maintained in APIMS in a timely manner.

-APIMS is mandated by AFI 32-7040 for estimating USAF AEI.
-This Guide is the single authoritative compilation of algorithms and EFs for transitory sources, however, APIMS is periodically updated so that the EFs and algorithms agree with the current source guide.
+APIMS is mandated by AFMAN 32-7002 for estimating USAF AEI.
+This Guide is the single authoritative compilation of algorithms and EFs, however, APIMS is periodically updated so that the EFs and algorithms agree with the current source guide.
 All algorithms and EFs within APIMS must be from within this and other official USAF source guides (unless specifically approved by AFCEC/CZTQ).
 Upon discovery of any unauthorized algorithms and/or EFs within APIMS, contact the APIMS Help Desk for removal or pursuing temporary authorization from AFCEC/CZTQ.